BlueBrain/Brayns/README.md

 ## License

 Brayns is licensed under the LGPL, unless noted otherwise, e.g., for external dependencies.
-See file LGPL.txt for the full license.
+See file LICENSE.txt for the full license.

 Copyright (c) 2008-2021 Blue Brain Project/EPFL